Gifts in the Church

 A Sermon on Romans 12:3-5Read more

 Spiritual gifts have been a matter of controversy in the church since the beginning of Christianity.
 How quickly the body of Christ forgets the sovereignty of the Holy Spirit in the distribution of the gifts.
 From this error arises all manner of sin and abuse of gifts given by God.
-In his message on Romans 12:3-5, Dr. Martyn Lloyd-Jones addresses two particular follies the church falls into when we forget the sovereignty of the Spirit and the diversity of the gifts.
-On the one hand, he says, we think more highly of ourselves than we ought.
-Following the apostle Paul, he demonstrates how the Scriptures teach humility, and particularly the most profound demonstrations of humility in the example of the Lord Jesus Christ.
-Paul’s call for the Church to think is key as this connects with his previous teaching on the renewal of the mind.
+In sermon on Romans 12:3–5 titled “Gifts in the Church,” Dr. Martyn Lloyd-Jones addresses two particular follies the church falls into when it forgets the sovereignty of the Spirit and the diversity of the gifts.
+On the one hand, he says, the Christian thinks more highly of themselves than they ought.
+Following the apostle Paul, he demonstrates how the Scriptures teach humility and particularly the most profound demonstrations of humility in the example of the Lord Jesus Christ.
+Paul’s call for the church to think is key as this connects with his previous teaching on the renewal of the mind.
 On the other hand, Christians can underestimate the importance of any gift.
 There are two equal dangers, warns Dr. Lloyd-Jones, to overestimate a gift, becoming puffed up, or to despise another gift and thus denigrate the Spirit’s work.
-Listen to Dr. Lloyd-Jones teach on the gifts in the church, a topic in which Christians consistently need clarity and direction.
+Listen as Dr. Lloyd-Jones teaches on the gifts in the church, a topic in which Christians consistently need clarity and direction.

 Additional Scripture Translations

 Romans 12:3-5, New American Standard Bible